Marklogic-retired/marklogic-data-hub/_pages/docs/gradletasks.md

 The contents of these environment files will override any values set in the gradle.properties file.

 To specify an environment at runtime you must pass the `-PenvironmentName=xxx` option to the gradle command line.
-To run a gradle command against the production file you would type:
+To run a Gradle command against the production file you would type:

 <pre class="cmdline">
 gradle -PenvironmentName=production ...
 </pre>

-# MarkLogic Data Hub Setup tasks
+## MarkLogic Data Hub Setup tasks
 These tasks are for configuring the Data Hub Framework.

 ### hubUpdate
 Update your DHF instance from a previous version.
 Run this after you update your build.gradle to point to a newer ml-data-hub plugin.

-Before you can run this command you will need to update your build.gradle file manually to point to the latest version of the ml-data-hub Gradle Plugin.
+Before you can run this command you will need to update your build.gradle file manually to point to the latest version of the ml-data-hub plugin.

 ```groovy
 plugins {